lukso-network/website-support-center/docs/general/supported-wallets/wallet-support.md

 ---
-sidebar_label: '👛 Wallet Support'
+sidebar_label: '👜 Software Wallets'
 sidebar_position: 2
-description: LUKSO Wallet Support
+description: Wallet's that LUKSO is available on
 ---

-import AddNetworkButton from '../../src/components/AddNetworkButton'
+import AddNetworkButton from '../../../src/components/AddNetworkButton'

-# Wallet Support
+# Software Wallets

 ## Which wallets are supported on LUKSO?